 Tabletop Mini Trees

 A miniature tree is the perfect way to have a Christmas tree in a camper.
-This one is actually ours that we decorated last year.
+This one is actually ours that we decorated in our own our RV.
 We got the tree at Walmart and the decorations at Dollar Tree.
-You can see the rest of our holiday/winter decor from last year in this blog post.
+You can see the rest of our holiday/winter decor from a previous year in this blog post.

-This year we decided to go with a real mini tree that we found at Whole Foods.
+Another year we decided to go with a real mini tree that we found at the grocery store.
 This one is potted and can be planted outside.
-Since I don’t have a yard, I will probably give it away after winter…or just set it on the patio next summer and decorate it again next year!
+Since I didn’t have a yard, I just gave it away after Christmas.
 (You can read about how I made the removable holiday cover for our wall sconce in this article.)

 This is probably the most adorable mini tree I’ve ever seen.
 You could easily make it yourself – just visit a Christmas tree lot, bring home one of the trimmings, and stick it in a cute container of coffee beans!
 (Tip: Lowe’s and Home Depot will often let you collect the branches trimmed off other people’s Christmas trees for free!)
 A small strand of battery powered fairy lights would be perfect for illuminating a tiny tree like this.
-(By the way, the little camper is available here.)
+(By the way, the little camper came from Target a couple of years ago.)

 If you’re in a motorhome, the dashboard makes a great place to set a tiny Christmas tree!